16,95 €

 Autorenporträt

-Caroline Tracey's work in English and Spanish has appeared in the New Yorker, New York Review of Books, and elsewhere.
-She holds a PhD in geography from University of California, Berkeley, and lives in Tucson, Arizona.
+Caroline Tracey holds a PhD in geography from the University of California, Berkeley.
+Her work in English and in Spanish has appeared in The New Yorker, New York Review of Books, and elsewhere.
+Originally from Colorado, she lives in Tucson, Arizona.